DC Optimal Power Flow

 , and formulates a set of linear constraints to appropriately handle these cost functions.

-However, in instances where a linear piecewise cost function consists of only a single segment, as demonstrated by Generator 2
+However, in instances where a piecewise linear cost function consists of only a single segment, as demonstrated by Generator 2

 , the function is modelled as a standard linear function, eliminating the necessity for additional helper optimization variables.